-I can remember the first time I got a pump in the gym.
+I can still remember the first time I got a pump in the gym.

-It felt like that scene from Rambo III where a battle tank crashed head first into a helicopter…
+It felt like that scene from Rambo III where a tank crashed face-first into a helicopter…

-It’s a feeling every athlete and bodybuilder has come to love, with Arnold Schwarzenegger even going as far as to describe it as:
+It’s a feeling every athlete and bodybuilder has come to LOVE, with Arnold Schwarzenegger even going as far as to say this:

-Ask anybody on the gym floor and they’ll tell you that the pump is caused by blood rushing to the working muscles, causing them to temporarily swell up.
+Most people in the gym will tell you that the pump is caused by blood rushing to the working muscles.

-So the pump is actually water.
-And that gives you all the more reason to drink plenty of it each day.
+So there you go, the pump is actually water – and that gives you even more reason to drink plenty of it each day!